Carrboro, North Carolina: History

+Before European settlement, the Occaneechi Indians lived in the area of what is now Hillsborough, north of Carrboro.
+As part of North Carolina's piedmont region, European settlement in the area likely did not begin until at least the 1730s.

 The history of Carrboro is similar to the history of many mill towns in North Carolina and largely parallels the histories of the State University Railroad and the Alberta Cotton Mill.
 Located just west of Chapel Hill, Carrboro was originally known as West End.
 It was settled in 1882 near the terminus "in a vacant field" of the 10.2 mi State University Railroad spur from University Station in Glenn, North Carolina.
 (State law required that the railway be at least 1 mi from the university campus "to guard against possible damage to student morals and habits of study," or as it was more cynically put, "to discourage students from leaving on the weekends and spending their money elsewhere.)
 Settlement in West End increased after 1898 when Thomas F. Lloyd of Chapel Hill built a steam-powered grist mill near the depot.
 This would become the Alberta Cotton Mill, and in 1900 the town briefly called itself Lloydville in his honor.

-Durham businessman Julian Shakespeare Carr bought the mill and other nearby buildings in 1909, adding them to the chain of mills that became Durham Hosiery Mills.
+Durham businessman Julian S. Carr bought the mill and other nearby buildings in 1909, adding them to the chain of mills that became Durham Hosiery Mills.
 In 1911, West End was incorporated and named Venable in honor of chemistry professor and University of North Carolina president Francis Preston Venable, but only two years later was renamed Carrboro, after Carr provided electric power for the community and expanded the mill.
 In addition to the university and the textile mills, the railroad depot in Carrboro also served the local lumber industry, and in the 1920s and 1930s Carrboro became a major hub in the hardwood cross-tie market.

-A 1920s building boom in Carrboro sparked by a fire in the downtown business district ended as business at the Durham Hosiery Mills declined towards the end of the decade.
+A 1920s building boom in Carrboro, sparked by a fire in the downtown business district, ended as business at the Durham Hosiery Mills declined towards the end of the decade.
 The Great Depression also took an economic toll and in 1930 the company closed Mill No. 4, the original Alberta Cotton Mill.
 Passenger service on the train line ended in 1936.
 In 1938 Durham Hosiery Mills closed Mill No. 7, across Main Street from Mill No. 4, and ceased operations altogether.